-During 2019, Robert B. Kay was employed by us as the Chief Executive Officer of the Company pursuant to an employment agreement with the Company, dated as of December 22, 2017, which became effective upon the closing of the Filament Acquisition on March 2, 2018 and was amended as of January 1, 2019 (the "Kay Employment Agreement").
+During 2021, Robert B. Kay was employed by us as the Chief Executive Officer of the Company pursuant to an employment agreement with the Company, dated as of December 22, 2017, which became effective upon the closing of the Filament Acquisition on March 2, 2018 and was amended as of January 1, 2019 and as of March 3, 2021(the "Kay Employment Agreement").

 The Kay Employment Agreement provides for a term through the third anniversary of the consummation of the Filament Acquisition, March 2, 2021, with automatic renewals for additional one-year periods unless notice of non-renewal is provided by us or Mr. Kay, an annual base salary of \$800,000 and an automobile allowance of up to \$1,500 per month.
 The Kay Employment Agreement further provides for the reimbursement on a one-time basis of up to \$10,000 for reasonable legal fees incurred by Mr. Kay in connection with the preparation, negotiation and execution of the Kay Employment Agreement and ancillary documents and reimbursement to Mr. Kay of up to a total of \$35,000 during any calendar year for legal, financial and other professional services.
+On February 1, 2021, the Kay Employment Agreement was amended, effective as of March 3, 2021, to increase Mr. Kay's annual base salary to \$900,000, to increase the \$35,000 annual limit on reimbursement for legal, financial, and other professional services to \$40,000, and to expand the types of expenses which may be reimbursed.

 Pursuant to the Kay Employment Agreement, we granted Mr. Kay, 50,000 restricted shares and an option to purchase 150,000 shares of the Company's common stock.
-The restrictions on one-third of these 50,000 restricted shares terminated on March 2, 2019, and the restrictions on the remaining portion of the restricted shares vest in equal installments on each of March 2, 2020 and March 2, 2021.
-The option vested as to 50,000 shares on March 2, 2019 and an additional 50,000 shares subject to the option vest on each of March 2, 2020, and March 2, 2021.
+The restrictions on one-third of these 50,000 restricted shares terminated on each of March 2, 2019, March 2, 2020, and March 2, 2021.
+The option vested as to 50,000 shares on each of March 2, 2019, March 2, 2020, and March 2, 2021.
 Pursuant to the Kay Employment Agreement, we also granted Mr. Kay performance shares in a target amount of 50,000 shares, subject to the terms and conditions established by our Compensation Committee.
 The performance goals and other vesting terms applicable to these performance shares are consistent with those granted to other NEOs in respect of the performance period commencing in 2018.

-The Kay Employment Agreement also entitles Mr. Kay to receive an Annual Adjusted EBITDA Performance Bonus and an Annual Individual Goal Bonus based on certain measurable objectives as described under Annual Bonuses.
+The Kay Employment Agreement also provides Mr. Kay with the opportunity to receive an Annual Adjusted EBITDA Performance Bonus and an Annual Individual Goal Bonus based on certain measurable objectives as described under Annual Bonuses.